nealbrophy/LinuxCommandGenerator_v1.1/README.md

 - Scrolling down to the "GitHub Pages" section
 <img src="images/step-3.png" alt="image of github pages section of settings tab" width="450px">

-- Clicking on the dropdown under "Source" and select "master branch"
+- Clicking on the dropdown under "Source" and selecting "master branch"
 <img src="images/step-4.png" alt="image of source dropdown" width="350px">

+- The link to your github pages deployment will be available once the pages refreshes (it may take a few mins before the deployment itself loads correctly when you click the link)

 To make a local copy of the repo on your machine:
 - Create a folder in the desired location on your computer.